The rise of FOMO and night-time phone use

 Science Daily suggests using ‘reframing’ techniques to conquer anxiety or the unrelenting pull of FOMO; the technique involves identifying negative thoughts and retelling these to yourself as a different story.

 For example, if a friend has bought a new house and is posting envy-inducing photos on social media, think about how this thought process may be limiting you, or what learning experiences could arise from it.
 Are you jealous that you have not yet stepped on the property ladder?
 Or does this give you a clue as to what you want for the future; one that you can start looking forward to?
-How much of your time should be dedicated to viewing other people’s lives?

 "Use your thoughts and feelings to propel and harness the intrinsic motivation to achieve your own goals," McLaughlin said.
 "It's also beneficial to realise you can't judge a book by its cover.
 The outward image people project on social media isn't necessarily truthful -- you're never getting the entire story."